finbourne/lusid-sdk-csharp/sdk/docs/CustomDataModelsApi.md

 # **BatchAmend**
 > BatchAmendCustomDataModelMembershipResponse BatchAmend (string successMode, Dictionary<string, MembershipAmendmentRequest> requestBody)

-[INTERNAL] BatchAmend: Batch amend Custom Data Models
+[EXPERIMENTAL] BatchAmend: Batch amend entities Custom Data Model membership.

 Add/Remove entities to/from a Custom Data Model in a single operation.
 Each amendment request must be keyed by a unique correlation ID.
 This id is ephemeral and is not stored by LUSID.
 It serves only as a way to easily identify each amendment in the response.
 Note: If using partial failure modes, then it is important to check the response body for failures as any  failures will still return a 200 status code.